PatrickConboy/World-of-Warcraft-API/README.md

 /faction -- this path returns both faction names /faction/<factionName> -- this returns a brief summary on a specific faction

-/role -- TODO: this path returns list of playable roles in the game /role/<roleName> -- TODO: this path returns info on a specific role (Name, description)
+/role -- this path returns list of playable roles in the game /role/<roleName> -- this path returns info on a specific role (Name, description)

 /arenaStats -- TODO: Returns some statistics on the 3v3 pvp leaderboard /battlegroups -- done: Returns list of all the battlegroups